 This evening try the french cuisine at ComoComo.

-Today explore the indulgent art of chocolate making with a hands-on workshop of your own at Choco Museo.
+Today explore the indulgent art of chocolate -aking with a hands-on workshop of your own at Choco Museo.
 Learn first about the history of the Maya discovery of the cacao bean and how it led to the mass production of chocolate worldwide.
 Learn about various types of cacao and its health benefits before taking on the challenge of making your own chocolate treats.
-Start with the bean and work it into Cacao tea, Maya hot chocolate and European hot chocolate.
-Next use your creativity by adding ingredients such as almonds, coffee beans, ginger, sea salt and more to create your own chocolate bar invention.
+Start with the bean and work it into cacao tea, Maya hot chocolate, and European hot chocolate.
+Next use your creativity by adding ingredients such as almonds, coffee beans, ginger, sea salt, and more to create your own chocolate bar invention.
 Enjoy some time early afternoon free in Antigua.

-After your rest, you will be transferred from your hotel to La Fonda de la Calle Real, a local restaurant well known for its unique flavors of Guatemalan foods.
-This activity is fully participatory and after a brief introduction, your local chef will start by teaching you about the interesting mixture of Spanish and Mayan influences on Guatemalan flavors by using the best quality of meats, vegetables, herbs and spices handpicked from La Antigua’s local market.
-You'll get to experience cooking in an old fashioned kitchen while enjoying the unique flavors of a complete Guatemalan meal you have prepared.
-When ready you'll be transferred back to your hotel.
+After your rest, you are transferred from your hotel to La Fonda de la Calle Real, a local restaurant well-known for its unique flavors of Guatemalan foods.
+This activity is fully participatory and after a brief introduction, your local chef starts by teaching you about the interesting mixture of Spanish and Mayan influences on Guatemalan flavors by using the best quality of meats, vegetables, herbs and spices handpicked from La Antigua’s local market.
+Experience cooking in an old- fashioned kitchen while enjoying the unique flavors of a complete Guatemalan meal you have prepared.
+When ready you are transferred back to your hotel.

 Return to Antigua this afternoon and enjoy the rest of the day free to explore at your leisure.
 Tonight you can test out Hector's restaurant, located in front of La Merced Church.
 Expect a wait, as it is packed almost every night of the week!